LSU-UCF: Fiesta Bowl prediction, time, TV channel, preview | NCAA.com

 Unbeaten UCF is looking to defeat another SEC team in a New Year's Six game.
-This time, the Knights play LSU in the Fiesta Bowl.
+This time, the Knights go up against LSU in the Fiesta Bowl.
 Below, find time, TV channel, prediction and preview information.

 Last season, UCF beat Auburn in the Peach Bowl.
 This year, first-year coach Josh Heupel and UCF play coach Ed Orgeron and LSU in the Fiesta Bowl at State Farm Stadium in Glendale, Arizona.
 UCF has won 25 games in a row.